 Photovoltaic Module Soiling Map

 The map shows locations of PV systems ( markers) or soiling stations ( markers).
-Click on each site for the following information:
+Click on each site for:

 - Years of operation